LutziGoz/LutziPersistenceKiller-ToolSet/README.md

 ![lUTZIgOZGIF](https://github.com/user-attachments/assets/b6b40d47-02bb-4d4c-b8ce-ab9f3e08a6f0)

-This software is released into the public domain for free use, modification, distribution, and incorporation into any project — personal, commercial, or otherwise — anywhere in the world.

-### You may:
+This project is licensed under the **MIT License**.

-  Use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies

-  Incorporate this work into proprietary or open-source software
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, in both open-source and proprietary projects, for personal or commercial purposes.

-  Use it for any purpose, including research, education, security testing, or commercial deployment

-### You are not required to:
+Attribution is not required but appreciated.

-  Keep this notice or credit me (though attribution is appreciated)

-  Pay any fees or royalties

-### You may not:

-  Claim authorship of the original work without meaningful modification

-  Use my name or branding to imply endorsement without permission
+Use of the author’s name or branding for endorsement requires permission.

-Disclaimer:
-This software is provided “AS IS,” without warranty of any kind, express or implied.
-The author is not liable for any damages, misuse, or consequences arising from use.
+> **Disclaimer:** This software is provided *"AS IS"*, without warranty of any kind, express or implied.
+> The author is not liable for any damages, misuse, or consequences arising from use.

+📄 See the [LICENSE](LICENSE) file for full details.

 ---
 If you find an issue, need a fix, or want to collaborate: